marcpinet/marcpinet.github.io/scripts/README.md

 ## How to Add New Projects

 1. Create a new `.md` file in `content/projects/`
-2. Add the frontmatter with `link_to` pointing to your GitHub repo
+2. Add the frontmatter with `github_link` pointing to your GitHub repo
 3. Push to main branch
 4. The README will be automatically fetched and all GitHub features converted!

 ## Troubleshooting

 ### README not fetching?
-- Check that `link_to` points to a valid GitHub repository
+- Check that `github_link` points to a valid GitHub repository
 - Ensure the repository has a README.md file
 - Check the GitHub Actions log for error messages